The RCA Yagi outdoor TV antenna is built to pick up free over-the-air TV channels from a distance.

-There are Omni-Directional antennas that can pick up stations from any direction but are not as powerful as a Yagi pointed straight at a source.
+There are Omni-Directional antennas that can pick up stations from any direction but are not as powerful as a Yagi pointed straight at a signal source.

 Omni-Directional antennas are usually used on RVs or campers, while Yagi is used on homes.